 There will always be an optimal load for your body – whether you train or not.
 Injury will occur when your normal activity exceeds your bodies capacity to bear the load.
 As you can see on the graph below, after an injury, the amount of optimal loading is decreased because your tolerance levels change.
 The key to managing injury is to find this optimal loading zone and then slowly increase as your body heals.

 The next question you may ask is, how can I tell if I’m loading my tissues too much, or not enough?
-This is a great question, and it does take some practise, but the best place to start is to look at your pre-injury activity.
+This is a great question, and even the shoes you wear can impact the load through tendons.
+It does take some practise, but the best place to start is to look at your pre-injury activity.
 If you walked 5km daily, after the injury you may find you can only manage 500m at first.
 Regardless of how much you need to decrease your load:

 “Find a level of loading that doesn’t increase your pain”

 Even acute injuries should not result in complete bed-rest!
 I do need to caveat that if you have sustained an injury because of trauma – like a fall, please get this checked medically as something could be broken.